zigwart/PIP-Arduino-Web-Browser/README.md

  The LCD screen is used via a custom library (very similar to the Adafruit GFX library) which only implements rectangle and character drawing to save space.
+ As only rectangle drawing and the print command are used, it should be easy to adapt PIP to use a different LCD.

  Doesn't do images.
 Come on, there's only 2KB of memory and a tiny screen to play with!
 JPEG parsing might be problematic as there's only 2KB of